 Pinhead Reveals What Exactly for Fan base?

 Pinhead is back and returns to another derivative from Clive Barker’s sadomasochistic concept.
-“Hellraiser” is a long standing horror film franchise.
+“Hellraiser” is a long-standing horror film franchise.
 The series captured the souls of enthusiasts for over twenty years.
 Yet, the frequency of regurgitated designs would mar the exquisiteness of the original.
-Absurd production value paved the way for a franchise best forgotten.
-Sub par craftsmanship is evident with the recent disaster; “Hellraiser: Revelations”.
+Absurd production value paved the way for a franchise-best forgotten.
+Sub-par craftsmanship is evident with the recent disaster; “Hellraiser: Revelations”.
 Víctor García directed this 2011 release based on the script by Gary J. Tunnicliffe .

 The Pinhead recasting stems from a heated controversy between Doug Bradley and Gary Tunnicliffe.
-Bradley vented his sentiments against an obligatory adherence to a non-disclosure-agreement.
+Bradley vented his sentiments against an obligatory adherence to a non-disclosure agreement.
 Tunnicliffe had forwarded the contract in question.
 Bradley’s disagreement with the contract exiled participation from his native franchise.
 For more information please visit the link below:

 “Hellraiser: Judgement” will feature a re-imagined cast of sinister characters.
 This is Gary Tunnicliffe’s attempt to steer the production into a new direction.
 Can Tunnicliffe offer the same level of success as the 2011 installment, “Hellraiser: Revelations”?
 (Sarcasm intended.)
 The pictures below are courtesy of Bloody-Disgusting.
 The visuals feature the creative direction implemented within the film “Hellraiser: Judgement”.
-Each render serves as an example to a modernized concept of Cenobites.
+Each render serves as an example of a modernized concept of Cenobites.